 Due to the area’s occasional current and swells, and the fact that the site is fairly deep, it’s best to have your buoyancy skills well under control before attempting this dive.
 Chat with an experienced divemaster before getting in the water and plan your dive at a depth and distance you’re comfortable with to ensure you have a comfortable and amazing time in the water.

 Escambrón Marine Park, San Juan

-You don’t have to leave the United States to find some of the world’s best scuba diving—although you do have to leave the mainland.
+You don’t have to leave the United States to find some of the best diving spots in the world—although you do have to leave the mainland.
 At Puerto Rico’s Escambrón Marine Park, you’ll discover one of the most fun places to scuba dive in the Caribbean.
 Escambrón includes a “Lost City of Atlantis” site that is shallow, easy to navigate, and just a short swim away from the beach, making it an excellent spot for beginner and first-time divers.
 It’s located in an area of the park called La Pocita, which is only about 30 feet deep.

 There’s plenty of other spots to entertain expert divers, too.
 There’s a section with cave formations and coral tubes, as well as several man-made reefs that attract some of Puerto Rico’s most recognizable fish.
 Expect to see deep blue midnight parrotfish, spiny grey hogfish, and maybe even goatfish or reef sharks.

 Grenada doesn’t get as much attention for its underwater reefs, but it has some of the best scuba diving in the Caribbean.
 Located just north of Bonaire and Curacao, the island’s two most famous dive sites are near the popular Grand Anse beach, on the island’s southwestern coast.